ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 on its accuracy, robustness, and interpretability.
 We start by explaining what we mean by interpretability and robustness.
 Next, to derive guarantees, we need some assumptions on the data.
-We start with the known [$r$-separated data](http://proceedings.mlr.press/v80/wang18c.html) and show that there exists a tree that is accurate and robust, independent of the sample size.
+We start with the known [$r$-separated data](http://proceedings.mlr.press/v80/wang18c.html).
-However, such tree can be exponentially large, which makes it not interpretable.
+We show that although there exists a tree that is accurate and robust, such tree can be exponentially large, which makes it not interpretable.
-To improve on the guarantee, we make a stronger assumption on the data and focus on linearly separable data.
+To improve the guarantees, we make a stronger assumption on the data and focus on linearly separable data.
 We design an algorithm called BBM-RS and prove that it is accurate, robust, and interpretable on linearly separable data.
-Lastly, real datasets may not be linearly separable, so to understand how BBM-RS performs in practice, we conducted an empirical study on $13$ datasets.
+Lastly, real datasets may not be linearly separable, so to understand how BBM-RS performs in practice, we conduct an empirical study on $13$ datasets.
 We find out that BBM-RS brings better robustness and interpretability while performing competitively on test accuracy.